Ph.D. Research Programme in the Arts and the Humanities

 • Researchers who are interested in the production, spatialisation and dissemination of knowledge which includes ecological, ethical as well as practical philosophical approaches to the risks and opportunities that science and technology entail.

-What are the Benefits of Earning a Ph.D. in the NGL-Node?
+Why a Ph.D. in the NGL-Node?

-Admission decisions are subject to the approval of the Academic Board of the University.
-Applicants should submit a statement of purpose based on individual research interests.
 Applicants eligible for admission to the NGL-Node meet the following requirements stipulated in the Planetary Collegium’s regulations:

 • mid-career artists, educators, cultural intermediaries and scientists whose work and curriculum have a distinctive, transdisciplinary inquiry-based focus